maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

 - Edit the script __CCPReceiptGenerator.sh__
     - __Organisation__: The name of your Organisation based on the Adobe Dashboard naming
-    - __SerialNumber__: The serialnumber provided from Adobe, remove the dashes
+    - __SerialNumber__: The serial number provided from Adobe, remove the dashes
     - __LicenseType__: Is either `enterprise` or `team`
     - __Identifier__: Set the identifier based on your needs (com.company.XY)
     - __LanguageShort__: This short string is only used for naming the final packages, should be in the same order as the language array: *(EN DE)*